calledmeanh/react-boilerplate/README.md

-│   ├── /models/                        # Where you store your component models for the application │   ├── /routes/                        # Where you store the whole route for the application │   ├── /utils/                         # Where you store your helper functions │   ├── index.tsx                       # Root file
+│   ├── /models/                        # Where you store your component models for the application │   ├── /routes/                        # Where you store the whole route for the application │   ├── /utils/                         # Where you store your helper functions │   ├── /constants/                     # Where you store your constants │   ├── /services/                      # Where you store your functions request api │   ├── /mocks/                         # Where you store your mock data │   ├── index.tsx                       # Root file
 ├── ...
 ```